digikeeper/digikeeper-log/docs/ARCHITECTURE.md

 Currently synchronous.
 The command storage boundary is compatible with future async indexing.

+CQS is not a packaging rule; it is a semantic discipline for separating asking from changing.

+The real boundary is not GET versus POST, but read view versus write decision.

+A query layer should represent what a caller needs to observe; a command layer should own the consistency rules needed to safely change state.

+When a "get" participates in command consistency — locks, versions, transactions, invariant checks, idempotency, or state-transition decisions — it is part of the write model, even if it reads.

+Separate query/read models only when they change for different reasons than the command model; otherwise the split becomes ceremonial duplication and increases coupling instead of reducing it.

 ## Layering
 ```
 slog-http middleware              ← RequestID, access logs